Information on Bowling branching into: Bowling News, The Professional Bowlers, Bowling Center Operation, Bowling Store Operation, and Coaching.

 “I’m very happy,” the 34-year-old former Erie Community College and Arizona State University

 collegiate star said.
-“And the Tournament of Champions is a
+“And the Tournament of Champions is a very nice bonus, the icing on the

 cake.”